psyto/Amorly/README.md

 ## ✨ Key Features

 *   **🤖 AI Date Planner**: Automatically generates personalized date plans based on your budget, energy level (Chill/Energetic), weather, and preferred vibe.
+*   **🍽️ Emotion-Based Restaurant Recommendations**: For food-related dates, the app searches and recommends real restaurants based on your emotion ratings (Casual ☕️, Spot On ✨, A Treat 🥂) and learns from your past successful dates.
 *   **❤️ Emotion-Centric Budgeting**: Set budgets based on how you *feel* (Comfortable, Stretch, Pressure) rather than just numbers.
 *   **📅 Joint Calendar**: Visualize your shared dates and financial comfort zones.
 *   **📊 Review System**: Rate past dates to teach the AI your couple preferences.